Horton self-similarity of Kingman's coalescent tree: Statement of results

-\begin{Mthm2} The combinatorial level set tree of an extended discrete white noise $X$ with $N$ local maxima has the same distribution on $\cT_N$ as the combinatorial tree generated by Kingman's $N$-coalescent and a constant collision kernel. \end{Mthm2}
+The equivalence leads to the Horton self-similarity for discrete white noise. \begin{Mcor} The combinatorial level set tree of a discrete white noise is root-Horton self similar with the same Horton exponent $R$ as for Kingman's coalescent. \end{Mcor}

-In Sect.~\ref{infinite} we construct an infinite tree for Kingman's coalescent as a limit of Kingman's $N$-coalescent trees viewed from a leaf as $N\to\infty$.
-We also describe two complementary constructions of an infinite tree for an infinite extended discrete white noise viewed from a leaf.
-Theorem~\ref{main2} is used then to establish the distributional equivalence of the infinite combinatorial trees for the Kingman coalescent and an infinite extended white noise.
-This also allows us to naturally interpret the values $\cN_k$ as Horton ratios for Kingman's coalescent tree (or, equivalently, tree of a white noise) and leads to the following result.